KWESST MICRO SYSTEMS INC. Prices IPO at $4.71-$5.21 Per Share (KWE)

-KWESST MICRO SYSTEMS INC. (KWE) expects to raise $11 million in an initial public offering on Friday, November 11th, IPO Scoop reports.
-The company will be issuing 2,300,000 shares at a price of $4.71-$5.21 per share.
+KWESST MICRO SYSTEMS INC. (KWE) plans to raise $11 million in an initial public offering (IPO) on the week of November 14th, IPO Scoop reports.
+The company plans to issue 2,300,000 shares at a price of $4.71-$5.21 per share.

 ThinkEquity served as the underwriter for the IPO.